 Our international business degree provides an in-depth understanding of the business practices and career skills needed in an era of increasing globalization and automation.

 International business degree online courses explore global financial systems, multinational marketing and international strategic management.
 You can develop a deep understanding of the political, cultural, financial and management systems that drive international business activities.

 - Analyze data to make ethical international business decisions

 - Build collaborative relationships across diverse teams

-- Explain the impacts of global and societal contexts on business decisions
+- Offer global and societal contexts for business decisions

-An international business online degree provides a strong foundation of business skills within a global perspective.
+An international business online degree provides a strong foundation of business skills from a global perspective.
 You can use your degree to help businesses face emerging challenges in international markets.

 As technology advances, the business world continues to change.
 More business than ever is conducted online.
 This has opened up new global opportunities for products and services.

 Organizations across many industries will be looking for global-minded leaders.
 These leaders will need to create innovative solutions to the complex business and societal challenges that come with more globalization.